laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 # Light programs

-Light programs are simple scripts that allow end-users to build custom light sequences that go beyond the fixed car related functions built into the MK4 TLC5940 LPC812 light controller.
+Light programs are simple scripts that allow end-users to build custom light sequences that go beyond the fixed car related functions built into the Mk4 Light Controller.

 Light programs can be triggered when the light controller goes into certain states of operation.
 For example, a light program can be written to flash a 3rd brake light whenever the brakes are enganged.

-Light programs are entered into the corresponding edit field in the light controller *configurator.html*.
+Light programs are entered into the corresponding edit field in the light controller [Configurator](https://laneboysrc.github.io/rc-light-controller/).

 A total number of 20 light programs can exist at a certain time.

-All light programs comprise of the following structure

-    run conditions

-    constants, variable and led declerations

-    statements (= the actual code)

-    end

-These constructs are described below in further detail.

-> **Important**
->
-> Every light program **must** end with an ``end`` statement.
-A new-line
-> must be present after the ``end`` statement.

-Here is an example of a light program:
+Here is a simple light program example:

     // ----------------------------------------------------------------------
     // Light up the main beam lights while the light controller is